kiranshashiny/wemos_Pubsub_Temp_Lights_cloudmqtt/README.md

 The broker can also be used to publish messages downstream to the controller to turn lights on or off.

-The CONTROL_LIGHTS Pin 14 onboard the Wemos D1 R1 is initially turned off as I dont want to trigger the SSR to turn on the 220v/240 Living room lights on.
+The CONTROL_LIGHTS Pin 14 ( Pin D5) onboard the Wemos D1 R1 is initially turned off as I dont want to trigger the SSR to turn on the 220v/240 Living room lights on.

 The onboard LED is off until the unit connects to the router ( another indicator that the connection is not done when connected )